fomightez/sequencework/RetrieveSeq/README.md

 #Sequence Retrieval

 ## Running these scripts
-You to do two things to run these scripts:
+You need to do two things to run these scripts:

 - These rely on the Biopython module to run.
 PythonAnywhere.com has this module [installed by default](https://www.pythonanywhere.com/batteries_included/).
 To install on Sourclair.com and many other places, type `pip install biopython` at the terminal.
 Often ` easy_install biopython` will work at a terminal line as well.
 See [here](http://biopython.org/DIST/docs/install/Installation.html) otherwise.